iangilfillan/mariadb-help_contents/README.md

-# mariadb-help_contents
+# Mariadb-Help_Contents

 ## Function

 The script updates the sql file 'fill_help_tables' with the recent information in the mariaDB knowledge base.

-This sql file contains raw text which is displayed when calling 'HELP' on an existing keyword

 ## Usage

-'insert_help_tables.py' generates an sql file called 'new_help_tables.sql' from an existing sql file called 'fill_help_tables.py'.

-'page.py' generates a .txt file for each html file contained in the 'fetched_pages' directory.

-The scripts do not update the html contained in 'fetched_pages', you need to move the updated html there manually (hopefully temporary)
+## Additional scripts
+- 'check_csv.py' creates text files containing urls found in 'new_help_tables' but not 'kb_urls.csv' and visa versa

+- 'run_tests.py' Runs the tests found in the the tests directory and prints the results

 ## Dependencies

-Need a fairly recent python version (probably 3.7 and above, haven't tested)
+Recent python3 version

-Need the BeautifulSoup4 python library
+BeautifulSoup4 python library

+lxml